opencv/opencv/doc/tutorials/imgproc/imgtrans/sobel_derivatives/sobel_derivatives.markdown

     0 & 0 & 0  \\
     +3 & +10 & +3
     \end{bmatrix}\f]
+@note
     You can check out more information of this function in the OpenCV reference (@ref cv::Scharr ).
     Also, in the sample code below, you will notice that above the code for @ref cv::Sobel function there is also code for the @ref cv::Scharr function commented.
 Uncommenting it (and obviously commenting the Sobel stuff) should give you an idea of how this function works.

 Code
 ----